 Determining whether a substance is synthetic can be a very technical task.
 OMRI recommends following these steps to help you determine whether a substance is synthetic:

-- Search for your substance in the OMRI Generic Materials List online, the printed copy, or contained within the OMRI Policy and Standards Manual (if you are looking at the manual, be sure to download the addendum, for the latest updates).
+- Search for your substance in the OMRI Generic Materials List online, or in the printed copy. (if you are using the printed version be sure to check the OMRI website for the any updates).
 The Generic Materials List specifies for each substance whether synthetic or nonsynthetic versions of the substances are permissible for use in organic agriculture or organic food processing.
 The OMRI Generic Materials List is organized into three sections based on the product's intended use: CROPS, LIVESTOCK, and PROCESSING & HANDLING.
 Look for the “Use Class” that is specific to your products intended use.

 OMRI policy prevents our staff from providing specialized advice to any individual or company.
-However, if you have a question about whether a particular substance is synthetic and it is not answered by using the OMRI Policy and Standards Manual, then please contact us.
+However, if you have a question about whether a particular substance is synthetic and it is not answered by using OMRI's appliation resources, then please contact us.
 Please keep in mind that OMRI may not be able to determine whether a particular substance is synthetic without reviewing your complete application.